Consider your options

 Here’s how to apply

-1. Fill out the former/returning student admission application.
+1. Fill out the WSU Pullman admission application.

 2. If you’ve taken college courses elsewhere since you left WSU, request official transcripts from all colleges you attended.

 Transcripts and test scores must be sent directly from the school or testing agency to WSU via postal mail, fax, or an accepted documentation service such as Parchment, National Student Clearinghouse, Scribbles, or eScrip-Safe.
 Please note, we do not accept official transcripts sent via email.

 Office of Admissions and Recruitment